marcojakob/lilo.blog/content/settings/general/index.md

 +++
 headless = true
-title = "Vorname Nachname"
+title = "My Name"
-description = "mein Blog"
-footerLeft = "Powered by ❤️ and [learnblog.org](https://www.learnblog.org)"
-footerRight = ""
+description = "A Journey of Life and Learning" footerLeft = "Powered by ❤️ and [lernblog.org](https://www.lernblog.org)" footerRight = ""
 +++